 “The Bodhisattva in the Desert: Ahimsa in the Desert Fathers,” Cistercian Studies Quarterly 48.1 (2013): 3-26.

-Tim Vivian received B.A in English and M.A. in Comparative Literature from UCSB.
-An M.A. in American Literature at Cal Poly San Luis Obispo, and an Interdisciplinary Ph.D (Classics, History, Religious Studies) at UC Santa Barbara in 1985.
+Tim Vivian received a B.A in English and M.A. in Comparative Literature from UCSB, an M.A. in American Literature at Cal Poly San Luis Obispo, and an Interdisciplinary Ph.D.
+(Classics, History, Religious Studies) at UC Santa Barbara in 1985.
 Sponsored by the Diocese of Los Angeles, he received his M.Div. from the Church Divinity School of the Pacific (Episcopal) in Berkeley in 1988, then went to Yale Divinity School as a Henry R. Luce Post-Doctoral Fellow from 1988-1990.
 He is currently a Professor of Religious Studies at CSU, Bakersfield.
 Tim has published thirteen books and over fifty articles on the history, theology, and spirituality of early Christian monasticism.

 Tim was ordained deacon in June 1988 by the Rt.
 Rev. Frederick Borsch, Bishop of Los Angeles, and priest in December 1988 by the late Rt.
-Rev. Ted Jones, Bishop of Northern Indiana and served parishes in Santa Barbara and Connecticut before returning to California in 1990.
+Rev. Ted Jones, Bishop of Northern Indiana, and served parishes in Santa Barbara and Connecticut before returning to California in 1990.
 He was one of the founding members of Remain Episcopal Bakersfield and was appointed Interim Vicar of Grace Episcopal Church by the Rt.
 Rev. Katherine Jefferts Schori in December, 2007 and, later, installed as Vicar by The Rt.
 Rev. Jerry Lamb.
-Tim was appointed as Priest in Charge of St. Paul's Episcopal Church of Bakersfield by Bishop Chet Talton in July of 2013.
+Tim was appointed as Priest-in-Charge of St. Paul's Episcopal Church of Bakersfield by The Rt.
+Rev. Chet Talton in July of 2013.

 Tim is married to Miriam Raub Vivian, a History professor at CSU Bakersfield.
-They have three children: Meredith, a graduate in Public Policy from USC (M.A.) who works in Sacramento on behalf of CSU students; John, a graduate student at UC Santa Cruz in Bimolecular Engineering who works in the school's IT department; and David, a junior Literature major at UC Santa Cruz and a goalkeeper for the men's soccer team, who is applying for grad schools.
+They have three children: Meredith, a graduate in Public Policy from USC (M.A.) who works in Sacramento on behalf of CSU students; John, a doctoral student at UC Santa Cruz in Biomolecular Engineering; and David, a graduate in Literature from UC Santa Cruz and goalkeeper for the men's soccer team, who is applying for grad schools.